You don’t just return to normal.

 So far, the best gift of remission is discovering people aren’t so terrible.
 (If anything is terrible, it’s chronic pain and illness.)
 Introvert or extrovert, we all need people–even if it’s just to wriggle us into a wetsuit and tell us our butt crack is showing.

-For more photos from my road trip, check out my Instagram!
+For more video and photos from my road trip, check out my Instagram!